 It is not about simply "praying a prayer," although prayer is the means of calling out to Jesus for His grace.
 It is about a true heart change and surrender of your life to Jesus Christ.
-Don't be counted among the many who will one day regret the reality of John 16:9: "The world's sin is unbelief in me."
+Don't be counted among the many who will one day regret the reality of John 16:9: "The world's Jesus Christ as Our Savior sin is unbelief in me."
 Now is the time to repent and believe!